-We use a 'Read to Write', 'White Rose' and a 'Learning Challenge Curriculum' to ensure that all children are able to access the work at their level and can be challenged in all areas.
+We use a 'Steps to Read', 'Read to Write', 'White Rose' and a 'Learning Challenge Curriculum' to ensure that all children are able to access the work at their level and can be challenged in all areas.

 Additional, simplified or adapted resources are available to ensure all children have what they require to reach their full potential.